our organization is built on the hearts, talent, and commitment of many

 He is impressed by RainCity’s commitment to deliver progressive housing and support solutions for people in need and the commitment to treat people with dignity and respect.
 He is passionate about the issue of affordable housing in Vancouver and is pleased to serve on the Board of Directors.

-Director: Chris Little
+Secretary: Chris Little

 Chris Little is a CPA, CA with 18 years of finance, operations and strategic management experience.
 Over the course of her career Chris has worked in public practice, held a variety of consulting roles and is currently working in the not-for-profit sector.